Varanasi–Lucknow line: History

-The loop line of the Oudh and Rohilkhand Railway from Benares through Faizabad to Lucknow traverses the Jaunpur District from south to north, while the main line of the same railway crosses the south-west corner.
-A branch from Zafarabad to Phaphamau on the Ganges is under construction ib n 1905, which will give access to Allahabad.
+The loop line of the Oudh and Rohilkhand Railway from Benares through Ayodhya to Lucknow traverses the Jaunpur District from south to north, while the main line of the same railway crosses the south-west corner.
+A branch from Zafarabad to Phaphamau on the Ganges is under construction ib n 1905, which will give access to Prayagraj.
 Shahganj is connected with Azamgarh, and Jaunpur city with Ghazipur, by branches of the Bengal and North Western Railway.

 Passenger movement

-Varanasi and Lucknow on the main line, and Allahabad on a branch line are amongst the top hundred booking stations of Indian Railway.
+Varanasi and Lucknow on the main line, and Prayagraj on a branch line are amongst the top hundred booking stations of Indian Railway.

 Sheds, workshops and manufacturing facilities

 Lucknow diesel loco shed or Alambagh diesel shed is home to 160+ locomotives, including WDM-2, WDM-3A, WDM-3D, WDG-3A and WDG-4 varieties.
 Charbagh locomotive workshops handle periodical overhaul jobs.
 Allahabad has an engineering workshop.

 Banaras Locomotive Works at Varanasi initially assembled ALCO kits.
 Subsequently, with technology transfer from GM EMD, it produces advanced diesel locomotives with high efficiency and low maintenance costs.
 It produces around 240 locomotives annually.